mosheepdev/Standalone/Designs/Hero/README.md

         - High Cooldown
         - Revives after death
         - Deals AoE stun and damage (explosion) on revive
+        - Talent: Creates "Flame Ghost" from death heroes (Enemy or Ally)
+          - Controlled by Phoenix, not the dying unit
 - Logan
   - `Intelligence`
   - Wears big hat